CFSS-MACSS/0-reworked-site/content/schedule/12-grammar-of-graphics/index.md

 ## Before class

-- Required: read chapter 3 from [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html).
+- Required: read [chapters 1](https://r4ds.hadley.nz/data-visualize.html) and 2 from [R for Data Science](https://r4ds.hadley.nz/workflow-basics.html).
 You need to read this chapter and complete some of the exercises before coming to class.
 Exercise solutions can be found [here](https://jrnold.github.io/r4ds-exercise-solutions/).